When you want a fancy restaurant-style side dish but with none of the fuss, this sautéed broccolini recipe is THE ONE!

 And here are a couple of variations you could try:

-- Spicy - add some chili pepper flakes while cooking to add some extra heat to the dish
+- Spicy broccolini - add some chili pepper flakes while cooking to add some extra heat to the dish

 🔪 Equipment